 Part I: Annual Income.
-HUD regulations specify the sources of income to include and exclude to arrive at a to include and which are excluded from the family's annual income. to arrive at a family's annual income.
+HUD regulations specify the sources of income which are excluded from the family's annual income.
 These requirements and PHA policies for calculating annual income are found in Part I.

 Part II: Assets.
 HUD regulations specify the types of assets which are excluded from a family's annual income.
 These requirements and PHA policies for calculating income from assets are found in Part II.